Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Starting your own HydroMT Plugin
 ================================

+You've discovered HydroMT and would like to use it for your own model and wonder how to get started about it?
 This page gives you some tips and tricks on how to use HydroMT for your own model and start your own plugin.
 Before reading this, you should already know a little about HydroMT, so please check out at least the :ref:`intro_user_guide` and the :ref:`model_main` section.

 Plugin or no plugin ?
 ---------------------
-You've discovered HydroMT and would like to use it for your own model and wonder how to get started about it?
+While HydroMT provides several general model classes that can readily be used, it can also be tailored to specific model software through a plugin infrastructure.
+These plugins have the same interface, but with model-specific file readers, writers and workflows.

 Before getting started **you should ask yourself these questions**:

   1. Does my model have model-specific file formats which are different from the HydroMT defaults?